Alibaba warns of slower growth after missing Wall Street's earnings estimates - KTVZ

 Part of that is probably because of the regulatory environment, but Alibaba is also facing tougher competition as well.

 Rival JD.com also reported earnings Thursday morning.
-Sales and profits topped forecasts and the company’s shares were up more than 2% in early trading.
+Sales and profits topped forecasts and the company’s shares were up nearly 5% in early trading.

 “Consumers and business partners increasingly trust and rely on JD, and we were able to outpace the industry growth in China in the third quarter,” JD.com president Lei Xu said in the earnings release.